marko-js/marko/packages/marko/docs/core-tags.md

 <h1>Hello!</h1>
 ```

-> **ProTip:** You can use a macro inside itself for recursive layouts, like displaying directory contents.
+> **ProTip**: You can use a macro inside itself for recursive layouts, like displaying directory contents.

 ## `<await>`